elverdaderobutschito/WP-Static-File-Generator/README.md

 index.html is an example of how to set up your template.

 To check it out go to: [Working Example](https://wp-static-file-generator.die-wordpress-agentur.de/index.html)

+**Important**
+The class allows the free definition of injection-points and which data to inject.
+See Tutorial.

 ## Tutorial
 Here is an example on how to use the class.